-Domestic and juvenile abuse / neglect / dependency cases contain increasingly complex elements which demand closer scrutiny and more court time which was not balanced by the slight decrease in filings in 2022 (see Chart 4) for both family court and non-family court districts.
-Notwithstanding the challenges of COVID-19 and the ongoing need for more family court staff, judges, court time, and attorneys, family court districts still performed better than non-family court districts, where active case management is typically not commonplace.
-Non-family court districts had a pending median case age that is almost three times longer than in family court districts.
-The percentage of pending cases over one year old in family court districts was 19.7% lower than in non-family court districts.17
+Domestic and juvenile abuse / neglect / dependency cases contain increasingly complex elements which demand closer scrutiny and more court time which was not balanced by the slight decrease in filings in 2022 and 2023 (see Chart 4) for both family court and non-family court districts.
+Notwithstanding the ongoing need for more family court staff, judges, court time, and attorneys, family court districts still performed better than non-family court districts, where active case management is typically not commonplace.
+Family court districts had a pending median case age (154 days) that is almost three times shorter than in non-family court districts (429 days).
+In addition, pending cases were resolved more quickly in family court districts.18